tarun05rawat/tarun05rawat/README.md

 ### 🚀 Projects

 - **[fertiCulture App](https://github.com/tarun05rawat/fertiCulture)**
-  - Developed during SpartaHack, utilized Python and Machine Learning to optimize NPK values and predict crop yields with 93% accuracy.
+  - Developed during SpartaHack, utilized Python and Machine Learning to optimize NPK values and predict crop yields with 93% accuracy
-  - Integrated Kivy Module for enhanced UI experience and planned real-time soil sensor integration.
+  - Integrated Kivy Module for enhanced UI experience and planned real-time soil sensor integration

 - **[NCAA Basketball Outcome Predictor](https://github.com/tarun05rawat/NCAA-Basketball-Outcome-Predictor)**
   - As a Research Assistant at the Department of Statistics & Probability, leveraged techniques like Random Forest and Neural Networks to predict NCAA basketball outcomes with 85% accuracy.